The 10 Early Warning Signs of Cancer in Dogs

 Loss of appetite or rapid weight loss is a sign that something isn’t right with your dog.

-Sometimes this can relate to dental or other medical issues, and in other instances, it’s an indication of something more serious – particularly if it’s out of character for your dog, or is also combined with other warning signs.
+Sometimes this can relate to dental or other medical issues, and in other instances, it’s an indication of something more serious – particularly if it’s out of character for your dog, or is also combined with other warning signs of cancer in dogs.

 5. Coughing or difficult breathing